 This section is an essential part of your CV and must be included regardless of your career or level of education.

 You should include all your education, mentioning your top three or four grades and what subjects these were in.
-Also, discuss any relevant vocational qualifications you may have that are specific to a Care Assistant job such as BTECs or NVQs in health and social care.
+Also, discuss any relevant vocational qualifications you may have that are specific to a Care Assistant job, such as BTECs or NVQs in Health & Social Care.